nttgin/BGPalerter/docs/configuration.md

 |notifiedEmails| A dictionary containing email addresses grouped by user groups.  (key: group, value: list of emails)|
 |notifiedEmails.default| The default user group.
 Each user group is a [list](prefixes.md#array) of emails.
 This group should contain at least the admin. |

+After configuring this module, [test the configuration](installation.md#bgpalerter-parameters) (`-t` option) to be sure everything will work once in production.

 #### reportSlack